top of page

 The Portage Inn

-Goodreads Choice Award - Nominee for Readers' Favorite Romance (2023)
+Goodreads Choice Award--Nominee for Readers' Favorite Fantasy (2023)

 Copies of the book are available at the Elmore Library Circ Desk and the Genoa Library Book Club Shelf.